omahs/neon-evm.docs/docs/about/neon_ecosystem.md

 **Neon EVM** is *the* solution that makes Solana's throughput, swift block speeds, and low gas prices available to Ethereum contracts.
 Neon EVM interacts directly with Solana nodes to carry out txs on Solana.
 The service is made up of three main components:

-- Neon DAO
 - Neon EVM
 - Neon Proxy
+- Neon DAO

-This page presents a high-level overview of each, and the native tools and integrations available within the Neon ecosystem.
+This page presents a high-level overview of each, and the native tools and integrations available within the Neon Ecosystem.

-## Neon DAO

-The DAO essentially owns the Neon EVM and is also a grant-issuing authority able to direct future research and development.
-The Neon DAO exists as a series of contracts deployed on Solana to provide a Layer 0 (L0: a social/governance layer) to control the functionality of Neon EVM.
-The DAO provides a web interface to allow the community, i.e. NEON holders, to raise and vote on proposals that impact the functioning of the Neon EVM.

 ## Neon EVM program